AECC1234/Batch-Video-Converter/README.md

 # Batch Video Converter
 ## Introduction
 A Makefile-based batch video converter that uses ffmpeg to convert all video files to a specified format, and it can be used to process multiple videos parallelly.
-This project is designed to run on Linux systems.
+This project is designed to run on Linux and Windows systems.
 ## Usage
 1. You just need to upload your videos to the folder.
 2. Modify the Makefile to set the necessary parameters.